Hans Poulsen - The Aussie Troubadour

 “His music was a pleasant and idealistic blend of soft rock, pop, country, folk and even bluegrass elements.
 His melodies were always enchanting and his lyrics delved into social and environmental issues, alternative lifestyles, the meaning of life and good old fashioned love.”
 (Ian McFarlane)

 In his booklet, ‘Hans Poulsen: Troubadour – An Overview of the Musical Career of Hans Sven Poulsen’, Melbourne based music researcher/writer Paul McHenry takes a detailed look into the musical career of Hans Poulsen.
-The many songs Hans has written and recorded himself and for others are listed, as well as the numerous albums he has released and his major musical achievements.
+The many songs Hans has written and recorded himself and for others are listed, as well as the numerous albums he released and his major musical achievements.

 Hans was born Bruce Gordon Poulsen (March 7th, 1945) in the beachside suburb of Carrum, 33 km south east of the Melbourne CBD.
 Both of his parents were musicians and encouraged their son to play music from an early age.
 His father Vic played an Hawaiian lap steel guitar and his mother Nellie played the ukele.
 Hans’ grandparents had sailed from Copenhagen in the early 1900s in a clipper ship and Hans felt such a strong connection to his Danish heritage that from around the age of 15, he changed his name to Hans Sven Poulsen.
-His major musical influences while growing up included Buddy Holly, Jonie Mitchell and Little Richard.
+His major musical influences while growing up included Buddy Holly and Little Richard.
 Hans has vivid memories of sitting by the radiogram at home in his early teens, listening to a 78 of Little Richard.

 Hans attended Bonbeach High School and was so keen to improve his guitar playing that he would take his guitar to school and practice at lunchtimes with a few friends.
 When he was around 15, he formed his first group, the Rimfires with Mick Foenander, Peter Brock and Alan Bardie.
 The Rimfires performed at a number of local dances including Frankston Mechanics Hall, Carrum Life Saving Club and St Aidens Church Hall.
-The band played covers of the popular pop and rock’n’roll tunes of the day and because Hans’ voice sounded remarkably like Buddy Holly’s, they also played a lot of Buddy Holly songs.
+The band played covers of the popular pop and rock’n’roll tunes of the day and because Hans’ voice sounded remarkably like Buddy Holly’s, they played a lot of Buddy Holly songs.

 In his late teens, Hans developed a strong interest in jazz.
 He loved listening and dancing to the Red Onion Jazz Band and he began performing solo gigs at various jazz venues with other jazz singers popular at the time like Judy Jacques.
 Wonita Harris and her friends used to watch Hans perform in those days, then meet up with him afterwards for a chat and listen to Hans’ stories in coffee shops.
 On Friday night they would always see each other at the Musician’s Club in St Kilda.
 Wonita recalls,